 - 52. For the purposes of implementing subcomponents 1.2 and 1.3, EG acts as an FI and, according to ESS9, is required to adopt its own ESMS.
-Institutional arrangements under the ESMS will be similar to those required from PFIs: EG should have a representative of Senior Management in charge of the application of environmental and social due diligence for the implementation of Component 1 of Relief and Recovery for MSME Project.
-This representative will be responsible for hiring and maintaining at least one Environmental Specialist and one Social Specialist in EG, adequacy of competencies of these staff/consultants and quality of their performance (see sample ToRs for environmental, social and community liaison specialists in Annex 7 of this ESMF).
-The ESMS to be adopted by EG will be part of the POM. - 53.
+Institutional arrangements under the ESMS of EG are similar to those required from PFIs: EG should have a representative of Senior Management in charge of the application of environmental and social due diligence for the implementation of Component 1 of Relief and Recovery for MSME Project.
+This representative is responsible for hiring and maintaining at least one Environmental Specialist and one Social Specialist in EG, adequacy of competencies of these staff/consultants and quality of their performance (see sample ToRs for environmental, social and community liaison specialists in Annex 7 of this ESMF).
+The ESMS adopted by EG is included in the POM. - 53.
 Management of environmental and social risks under subcomponent 1.1 will include quality assurance of the Contractor Organizations environmental and social management of their subprojects: sufficiency and relevance of information obtained on grant applicants and their intended activities; quality of completed environmental and social screening questionnaires; adequacy of decisions made on environmental and social eligibility of applicants for grant financing.
 Environmental and social specialists of EG will also be responsible to ensure that ToRs developed for Contractor Organizations adequately include the above responsibilities for environmental and social due diligence and that contracts signed with Contractor Organizations carry explicitly binding requirement to follow through such ToRs.

-- 54. Management of environmental and social risks under sub-components 1.2 and 1.3 will require EG to ensure that all PFIs have adequate ESMSs covering environmental and social procedures and institutional arrangements to undertake these procedures.
-EG will undertake bi-annual checks to confirm that PFIs continue to apply the adopted ESMSs for handling Project-supported activities.
-EG will ensure that requirements to apply due environmental and social diligence to subproject portfolio management described in this ESMF is formally included into the contracts concluded between EG and PFIs, and that remedial actions are also part of these contracts, enabling EG to enforce compliance of PFIs with these requirements.
-Twice a year, EG will require each PFI to share environmental and social due diligence reports for the five largest subprojects (in terms of credit amount) approved in a given report period.
-If a significant environmental and/or social issue is encountered in a subproject and is reported by PFI to EG, the latter will work with the PFI towards applicable, e.g., Labor Inspection Department of MoILHSA, for methodologic/technical support and guidance.
+- 54. Management of environmental and social risks under sub-components 1.2 and 1.3 requires EG to ensure that all PFIs have adequate ESMSs covering environmental and social procedures and institutional arrangements to undertake these procedures.
+EG undertakes bi-annual checks to confirm that PFIs continue to apply the adopted ESMSs for handling Project-supported activities.
+EG ensures that requirements to apply due environmental and social diligence to subproject portfolio management described in this ESMF is formally included into the contracts concluded between EG and PFIs, and that remedial actions are also part of these contracts, enabling EG to enforce compliance of PFIs with these requirements.
+Twice a year, EG requires each PFI to share environmental and social due diligence reports for the five largest subprojects (in terms of credit amount) approved in each report period.
+If a significant environmental and/or social issue is encountered in a subproject and is reported by PFI to EG, the latter will work with the PFI towards application of corrective actions.
+EG may approach the MoEPA or other national institutions as applicable, e.g., Labor Inspection Department of MoILHSA, for methodologic/technical support and guidance.
 If the environmental and social issue cannot be resolved to meet the project's environmental and social requirements, EG may suspend financing to fund recipients. - 55.
-PFIs will be contractually obligated to immediately (within 48 hours) report to EG on any health and safety incidents while at work for their staff and/or incidents involving their creditors that have come to their attention and to provide additional verified information pertaining the incident shortly afterwards, as EG may request from them.
+PFIs are contractually obligated to immediately (within 48 hours) report to EG on any health and safety incidents while at work for their staff and/or incidents involving their creditors that have come to their attention and to provide additional verified information pertaining the incident shortly afterwards, as EG may request from them.
 EG will promptly pass on such information to the World Bank.